Arunvenkat0/param/README.md

 The equivalent task for grunt, `grunt css`, is also available.

 ### JS
-Before authoring JS, make sure to checkout the [README] in `app_storefront/cartridge/js` directory.
+Before authoring JS, make sure to checkout the README in `app_storefront_richUI/cartridge/js` directory.

 The new modular JavaScript architecture relies on [browserify](https://github.com/substack/node-browserify) to compile JS code written in CommonJS standard.